tea522/tea522.github.io/_publications/Non abelian Hodge .md

 Non abelian Hodge theory is a very interesting topic.

-Related topic: Peter Smillie gave a talk about Higgs bundles and the Labourie conjecture in Tsinghua on September 2nd- September 10th, 2024.
+Related topic: Peter Smillie gave a talk about Higgs bundles and the Labourie conjecture in Tsinghua on September 2nd-September 11st, 2024.
 Now you can find the recordings.
 If you are interested in it, please refer to [Higgs bundles and the Labourie conjecture](https://ymsc.tsinghua.edu.cn/info/1050/3843.htm).

 <!-- This note is written by Huang pengfei's talk about Higgs bundles.  -->